On algebraic curves A(x)-B(y)=0 of genus zero: Introduction

 The approach of the papers \cite{az}, \cite{bilu}, \cite{lau} to the calculation of $g(\f E_{A,B})$ is based on the formula, given in \cite{f3}, which expresses $g(\f E_{A,B})$ through the ramifications of $A$ and $B$.
-Namely, if $c_1,c_2,\dots c_r$ is a union of critical values of $A$ and $B$, and $ f_{i,1},f_{i,2}, ... , f_{i,u_i} $ (resp. $g_{i,1},g_{i,2}, ... , g_{i,v_i})$ is a collection of local degrees of $A$ (resp. $B$) at the points of $A^{-1}\{c_i\}$ (resp. $B^{-1}\{c_i\}$), then $g(\f E_{A,B})$ may be calculated as follows: \be \l{fri} 2-2g(\f E_{A,B}) = \sum_{i=1}^{r} \sum_{j_1=1}^{u_{i}} \sum_{j_2=1}^{v_{i}} \GCD(f_{i,j_1}g_{i,j_2})-(r-2)\deg A\,\deg B. \ee However, the direct analysis of this formula is quite difficult already in the above cases, and the further progress requires even more cumbersome considerations.
-Furthermore, although \eqref{fri} provides restrictions on possible ramifications of $A$ and $B$, it does not ensure that rational functions with such ramifications actually exist.
-Notice that the problem of existence of a rational function with a prescribed ramification is a part of the so-called Hurwitz existence problem and is widely open (see e. g. the recent papers \cite{pp1}, \cite{pl}, \cite{ppa1}, \cite{ppa2}).
+Namely, if $c_1,c_2,\dots c_r$ is a union of critical values of $A$ and $B$, and $ f_{i,1},f_{i,2}, ... , f_{i,u_i} $ (resp. $g_{i,1},g_{i,2}, ... , g_{i,v_i})$ is a collection of local degrees of $A$ (resp. $B$) at the points of $A^{-1}(\{c_i\})$ (resp. $B^{-1}(\{c_i\})$), then $g(\f E_{A,B})$ may be calculated as follows: \be \l{fri} 2-2g(\f E_{A,B}) = \sum_{i=1}^{r} \sum_{j_1=1}^{u_{i}} \sum_{j_2=1}^{v_{i}} \GCD(f_{i,j_1}g_{i,j_2})-(r-2)\deg A\,\deg B. \ee However, the direct analysis of this formula is quite difficult already in the above cases, and the further progress requires even more cumbersome considerations.
+In this paper we propose a new approach to the problem and prove the following general result.

+\bt \l{m2} Let $A$ be a rational function of degree $n$.
+Then for any rational function $B$ of degree $m$ such that the curve $\f E_{A,B}$ is irreducible the inequality